 Please be kind to yourself.
 Father is less concerned with velocity than he is with direction.
 Another teaching from Elder Maxwell: “direction first, then velocity!”

-I must conclude with the statement of fact that no matter how hard we try to become like our Savior, we can never accomplish the feat on our own.
+I must conclude with the statement of fact that no matter how hard we try to become like our Savior, we can never accomplish this feat on our own.

 These are the final concepts we need to consider.
 Here is where I preach about Charity.

 Even if I can tick all the check boxes of the saving ordinances, even if I can claim 100% home or visiting teaching, even if I have served as an elders quorum or relief society president, even if I die with a current temple recommend, none of those actions will help me gain exaltation when I approach those final gatekeepers.
 Let’s revisit Moroni 7:46-47:

 46 Wherefore, my beloved brethren, if ye have not charity, ye are nothing, for charity never faileth.
 Wherefore, cleave unto charity, which is the greatest of all, for all things must fail—